Natural beauty In Sundarban Westbengal.

-The Sundarbans are the world’s biggest mangrove forest, consisting of a cluster of islands with a diverse and rich natural resource network and linked by a network of rivers and canals.
-The Sundarbans are a unique habitat and ecosystem that has been recognized internationally for its importance in terms of biodiversity and resources.
-The Sundarbans are home to a diverse range of vital flora and wildlife, both in terms of quantity and diversity, that are both domestically and globally endangered.
-The presence of the Royal Bengal Tiger, estuarine crocodiles, a variety of dolphins, reptiles, and a number of extremely endangered birds and species has given the Sundarbans a great deal of importance to eco-tourism.
+The Sundarbans, the largest mangrove forest in the world, are a collection of islands connected by a system of rivers and canals and home to a variety of rich natural resources.
+The Sundarbans are a unique environment and ecosystem that has been recognised globally for their importance in terms of biodiversity and resources.
+The Sundarbans are home to a large range of crucial flora and fauna that are both locally and internationally threatened.
+Due to the presence of the Royal Bengal Tiger, estuarine crocodiles, a variety of dolphins, reptiles, and a number of critically endangered birds and animals, the Sundarbans play an important role in ecotourism.

 Know More About Sundarban

 The first forest management division in charge of the Sundarbans was established in 1869.
 A significant section of the mangrove forests was categorised as restricted forests in 1875 under the Forest Act of 1865.
 (1865 Act VIII).
 The forest, which had previously been under the control of the civil administration district, was transferred to the Forest Department the next year after the remaining portions of the woods were classified as reserve forests.
 As the primary administrative and management entity for forests, a forest division was created in 1879, with its administrative centre located in Khulna, Bangladesh.
 The initial management plan was made from 1893 to 1898.